 In the situation where you have to do a presentation to persuade your client, you have to make sure it is not static and boring.
 So why not use animated videos to better present your ideas?
 There are plenty of free online software nowadays for you to create animated videos.

-Here is a 3-Step Planning, Producing and Presenting approach.
+Here is a three-step Planning, Producing and Presenting approach.

 Step 1: Planning